jaeil at mdanderson dot org

 Yuanjian received his M.D. degree from Huazhong University of Science and Technology (HUST) in 2016.
 He is now working as a colorectal surgeon in The First Affiliated Hospital of Nanjing Medical University.
 He has been working on establishing a new drug-delivery system to target colorectal cancer and elucidating the mechanisms of gene regulation by ncRNAs in the Wnt/β-catenin signaling for colorectal cancer.
 At MD Anderson Cancer, he begins to develop his expertise in nuclear actin dynamics and tumorigenesis by developing genetically engineered mouse models.
 His goal is to actualize himself, trying to make some contributions to erasing cancer.
 Hobby: Basketball, DOTA2, movies.
 Zodiac: Sagittarius

 Tianyu is an undergraduate student from Nankai University, Tianjin, China.
 During his sophomore and junior years, Tianyu's research focused on Plant Physiology (the Secondary metabolites of Spirodela ) and Biochemistry (protein structure).
 Later, Tianyu chose a Ph.D. program in Cancer Biology.
 His current research is to establish model systems recapitulating human esophageal cancer using organoids.
 Hobby: Basketball, Weiqi.
 Zodiac: Leo.

 Youn-Sang Jung, PhD, Assistant Professor, Chung-Ang University, Seoul, Korea

-Christopher Cervantes, BS, PhD student (UT-Southwestern)
+Christopher Cervantes, PhD student (UT-Southwestern)